-Water on the floor doesn’t necessarily mean a major repair.
-Leakage can occur due to improper balancing or alignment, loose hoses, leaking water lines or improper drainage due to clogs.
-Also check for worn hose washers and clean out anything that could block water flow.
+Water on the floor doesn’t necessarily mean a major repair, but it is one of the common washer problems we see.
+A washer leaking can occur due to improper balancing or alignment, loose hoses, leaking water lines, or improper drainage due to clogs.
+Also, check for worn hose washers and clean out anything that could block water flow.

-It may sound silly, but make sure that the washer is plugged in or that the outlet has power as sometimes circuit accidentally trip.
+It may sound silly, but make sure that the washer is plugged in or that the outlet has power as sometimes the circuit accidentally trip.
 Check hoses to make sure nothing has blocked water supply and examine valves to make sure the water supply is on.
-Some washers also need to have the lid switch engaged before filling.

-Clogged hoses, improper loading of clothes, obstructions or too much detergent commonly cause drainage problems.
+One of the most common washer problems we hear about is a washer not draining completely.
+Clogged hoses, improper loading of clothes, obstructions, or too much detergent commonly cause drainage problems.

-If you still experience problems after troubleshooting your washer, don’t hesitate to contact us for a quick and easy solution.
+If you are still experiencing any of these common washer problems after troubleshooting, don’t hesitate to contact us for washer repair in Toledo.